To make the most of your visit, consider the following tips:

 Game equipment such as baseballs, footballs, frisbees and kites.
 These items can harm wildlife and the natural features of Point Lobos.

-Pets are not allowed inside Point Lobos, even if they are left in your vehicle.
-Service animals are permitted, as are properly tagged service animals in training.
+Dogs are not allowed inside Point Lobos, even if they are left in your vehicle.
+Exception: service animals individually trained to perform tasks for persons who have qualifying disabilities under the Americans with Disabilities Act (ADA).

 Campfires, barbecues, and camping stoves are prohibited.
 Smoking is not permitted anywhere in the reserve.